malikinss/PyGen/PyGen for Beginners/9_string_data_type/9_4_string_methods_2/readme.md

 ## How It Works 🔍

-In this lesson, you will:
+In this lesson, I will:

 -   Learn about the methods used for finding substrings, counting occurrences, and replacing or stripping characters in strings.
 -   Solve real-world tasks requiring the use of these methods for effective text processing.